Skip to main content

 • “The surreal landscapes, mysterious synth soundtrack, clever puzzle mechanics, and solid gameplay make this a sublime experience.”

-• “But the basic mechanics of moving, rolling your ball, and jumping simply don't feel good, and when that is the core of what you do, the whole game obviously undermines the entire experience.”
+• “But the basic mechanics of moving, rolling your ball and jumping simply don't feel good, and when that is the core of what you do the whole game it obviously undermines the whole experience.”

 • “The ball's inertia is far too high and controls nowhere near responsive enough for such gameplay.”